-(a) Participating in Multidisciplinary Team (MDT) reviews;
+(a) Participating in Multidisciplinary Team (MDT) reviews.

-(b) Implementing changes in care and supervision only as guided by the supervising Juvenile Parole/Probation Officer (JPPO) and the youth offender's case plan;
+(b) Implementing changes in care and supervision only as guided by the supervising Juvenile Parole/Probation Officer (JPPO) and the youth offender's case plan.

-(c) Providing a youth offender with the opportunity for regular contacts and private visits or telephone calls with the youth offender's JPPO; and
+(c) Providing a youth offender with the opportunity for regular contacts and private visits or telephone calls with his/her JPPO.

-(d) Notifying the Foster Home Certifier, or designee, of changes likely to impact the life and circumstances of the foster family, including but not limited to the following situations:
+(d) Notifying the OYA Foster Home Certifier, or designee, of changes likely to impact the life and circumstances of the foster family, including but not limited to the following situations:

-(A) Immediate notification to OYA of any circumstance involving the youth offender, foster parent, or other members of the household which may have a serious impact on the health, safety, physical or emotional well being of the youth offender.
-This includes, but is not limited to, injury, illness, accident, law violation, or unauthorized absence;
+(A) Immediate notification to the OYA of any circumstance involving the youth offender, foster parent, or other members of the household which may have a serious impact on the health, safety, physical or emotional well being of the youth offender.
+This includes, but is not limited to, injury, illness, accident, law violation, or unauthorized absence.

-(B) Immediate notification of any visitor remaining in the home overnight who has not received prior approval by OYA.
-Foster parents and the Foster Home Certifier will collaborate to ensure the safety of the youth offender and visitor(s);
+(B) Immediate notification of any visitor remaining in the home overnight who has not received prior approval by the OYA.
+Foster parents and the Certifier will collaborate to ensure the safety of the youth offender and visitor(s).

 (C) Prior notification when a change in address is anticipated.
-In the case of an emergency (e.g., fire), foster parents must provide this information as soon as possible after the change of address occurs; and
+In the case of an emergency (e.g., fire), foster parents must provide this information as soon as possible after the change of address occurs.

 (D) Prior notification when a change in the membership of the household is anticipated.
-In the event of an emergency, foster parents must provide this information as soon as possible after the change occurs.
+In the event of an emergency (e.g. death), foster parents must provide this information as soon as possible after the change occurs.

-(e) Foster parents must have prior written approval from OYA to take a youth offender out of state.
+(e) Prior written approval from the OYA to take a youth offender out of state.

-(4) Foster parents will respect and support the youth offender's relationship with the youth offender's family by:
+(4) Foster parents will respect and support the youth offender's relationship with his/her family by:

-(a) Assisting OYA staff in planning and implementing visits between the youth offender and the youth offender's family as indicated by the youth offender's case plan;
+(a) Assisting OYA staff in planning and implementing visits between the youth offender and his/her family as indicated by the youth offender's case plan.

-(b) Allowing a youth offender opportunities to have at least one phone call weekly with the youth offender's family; and
+(b) Allowing a youth offender opportunities to have at least one phone call weekly with his/her family.